BASICODE: BASICODE 2

 Thus, the Bascoders were loaded on the various computers like normal programs, and when run, they provided the additional routines for the common standard and cassette I/O. Programs written in BASICODE were only usable after the Bascoder had been loaded and started.
 However, on some computers the BASICODE programs could be merged with the routines of the Bascoders and saved in the native data format.
 The resulting program was not platform independent any longer, but due to the higher data density of most native formats it could be loaded much faster than the same program in BASICODE format.
 Also, because it was not necessary to load the complete Bascoder to run the program, more RAM remained available at run time.

-There were BASICODE 2 Bascoders for the Exidy Sorcerer, Colour Genie, PET, VIC-20, Commodore 64, Amiga, ZX81, ZX Spectrum, QL, Acorn Atom, BBC Micro, Electron, TRS-80, MSX, Oric Atmos, P2000T, Grundy NewBrain, Amstrad CPC, IBM PC, Apple II, TI-99/4A, Aquarius and others.
+There were BASICODE 2 Bascoders for the Exidy Sorcerer, Colour Genie, PET, VIC-20, Commodore 64, Amiga, ZX81, ZX Spectrum, Sinclair QL, Acorn Atom, BBC Micro, Electron, TRS-80, MSX, Oric Atmos, P2000T, Grundy NewBrain, Amstrad CPC, IBM PC, Apple II, TI-99/4A, Aquarius and others.
 Additionally, advanced users were able to write their own Bascoder for their system of choice, since the language standard and data format were open and well-documented.
 The BASICODE 2 standard made the development of platform independent programs with advanced capabilities (for the time) possible.
 In addition, BASICODE was used to transmit and share information like computer scene news via radio, in the form of so-called "journals".
 Similarly, BASICODE coding tutorials and other documentation could also be transmitted this way.